 New Airport Traffic Control Tower construction completed

-2007 New Airport Traffic Control Tower becomes operational and is dedicated by the Federal Aviation Administration.
+2007 New Airport Traffic Control Tower becomes operational and is dedicated on Sept.
+17 by the Federal Aviation Administration.
 2008 Concourse B 15-gate expansion opens on January 15.

 Fourth Runway (1L/19R) opens on November 20.